 In the biblical Book of Genesis, God fashions humans in His own image.
-In his new book, God: A Human History, Reza Aslan argues it's the other way around: Over the millennia, people have embodied the divine with human attributes--a tendency that has crept even into religions in which God is formless.
+In his new book, God: A Human History, Reza Aslan argues it's the other way around: Over the millennia, people have embodied the divine with human attributes—a tendency that has crept even into religions in which God is formless.

 Books are just one of the ways Alsan shares his ideas.
 He was a producer of the CNN program Believer (which was cancelled when Aslan criticized President Donald Trump over Twitter), the host of Rough Draft with Reza Aslan on the Ovation network and a consulting producer on the second and third seasons of the acclaimed HBO drama The Leftovers.
 Currently, Aslan is working on two movies, including one based on his bestselling book, Zealot: The Life and Times of Jesus of Nazareth, and The Cabin is bringing him to Boise as part of its Readings and Conversations series Friday, Nov.
-17.
+17 at the Morrison Center.

 What's so controversial about saying people made God in their own image?